Adline Castelino: Philanthropy

 Castelino works with a welfare organisation called ‘Vikas Sahayog Pratishthan’ (VSP) which functions to provide a sustainable livelihood for farmers, so as to curb farmers' suicides and inequality.
 She has raised money for the Child Help Foundation (CHF), through a crowd funding platform called Ketto.
 She has often advocated on spreading more awareness about the acceptance of LGBT community.
 She also advocates to encourage leadership qualities in women by conducting leadership programmes.

-During the lockdown imposed due to the SARS-CoV-2 outbreak in 2020, she helped in providing essentials like food supplies, sanitizers and face masks for ‘Desire Society’, a non-profit voluntary organization that cares for children infected with HIV in India.
-On the occasion of Christmas the same year, she went as a Secret Santa to distribute gifts and spent time with the children supported by the Desire Society.
-She was able to raise and donate food grains and pulses, among other staples to the organization.
-During this visit, she expressed, "The first time I came to know about the Desire Society was when I was in college.
+During the COVID-19 pandemic in 2020, she helped in providing essentials like food supplies, sanitizers and face masks for Desire Society, a non-profit voluntary organization that cares for children infected with HIV in India.
+At Christmas the same year, she went as a Secret Santa to distribute gifts and spent time with the children supported by the society.
+She was able to raise and donate food grains and pulses, amongst other staples to the organization.
+During this visit, she said, "The first time I came to know about the Desire Society was when I was in college.
 I used visit here as a student to help out as a volunteer."

-She supported Smile Train's campaign to end the stigma around COVID-19.
+She supported Smile Train's campaign to end the Social stigma associated with COVID-19.
 She also initiated fundraisers for the Akshaya Patra Foundation, to help provide meals and packed grocery kits to the marginalized and low-income segment of the society, comprising daily wage workers, migrant laborers, people at old age homes and night shelters.
-Castelino, supporting this cause, expressed - "The spread of coronavirus has taken a lot from us, but let this pandemic not take away our humanity and ability to understand the needs of our brethren."
+Castelino, supporting this cause, said - "The spread of coronavirus has taken a lot from us, but let this pandemic not take away our humanity and ability to understand the needs of our brethren."

 In August 2020, she associated with a campaign to spread awareness about polycystic ovary syndrome.
-She promoted a drive titled 'PCOS Free India' to help women reverse the condition naturally through some holistic wellness practices.
+She promoted a drive titled 'PCOS Free India' to help women reverse the condition naturally through holistic wellness practices.

-She organized fundraisers during 2021 so as to provide the donations to Agricultural Resource Centers.
-Through this, she aims to supply agricultural machineries like sowing equipments, petrol pump spray, sprinkler sets, ripper and thrasher units to Women Self-Help Groups, and train them to utilise these equipments.
+She organized fundraisers in 2021, for Agricultural Resource Centers.
+This aimed to supply agricultural equipment and train Women's Self-Help Groups.

 Media

-Adline Castelino was ranked in The Times Most Desirable Women at No. 2 in 2020.
+Castelino was ranked in The Times Most Desirable Women at number two in 2020.